EventEmitter2/EventEmitter2/README.md

     });
 ```

- - A new method was adde.
+ - A new method was added.
 Times to listen, an extension of the `once` concept.

 ```javascript
     server.many('foo', 4, function(event, value1, value2) {